openshift/origin/README.md

 **Features:**

 * Easily build applications with integrated service discovery and persistent storage.
-* Quickly and easily scale applications to handle periods of increased demand.
+* Quickly and easily scale applications to handle periods of increased demand
   * Support for automatic high availability, load balancing, health checking, and failover.
 * Push source code to your Git repository and automatically deploy containerized applications.
 * Web console and command-line client for building and monitoring applications.